conjurdemos/Accelerator-AI-agent-demos/README.md

 <br>
 Just wait and it should change to show the run_sql_query tool is enabled.<br>
 <br>
-Once the extension is loaded you don't need to load it again unless you move or rename something it references (see manifest.json and _run-server.sh).
+Once the extension is loaded you don't need to load it again unless you move or rename something that it references (see manifest.json and _run-server.sh).
 The extension runs its own MCP Psql server connected via stdio.
 So it will start even if the HTTP MCP server is not running.
 You can start a new conversation (File -> New Conversation) and use natural language to query the database.
 The model is strikingly good at learning the DB schema and generating complex SQL queries including multi-table joins.

 ## 4-claude-code
-Installs Claude Code and configures it for the MCP Psql server.
+Installs Claude Code and configures it for the PostgreSQL MCP server.
 #### Directory contents
-- 0-setup.sh - Adds Psql MCP server config to Claude Code (Requires Anthropic/Claude account)
+- 0-setup.sh - Adds MCP server config to Claude Code (Requires Anthropic/Claude account)
 - 1-start-claude-code.sh - just runs claude.
 It will prompt you for your account info.
 #### Procedure
 - Run: 0-setup.sh